zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    after being queried using the CAPABILITY command.

-   :c: The connection.
+   :param c: The connection.

-   :capabilities: The list of IMAP capabilities as sent by the server.
+   :param capabilities: The list of IMAP capabilities as sent by the server.

 .. zeek:id:: imap_starttls
    :source-code: base/bif/plugins/Zeek_IMAP.events.bif.zeek 17 17